0x7375646F/Linuwu-Sense/README.md

 For **Nitro** laptops, the following path is used: `/sys/module/linuwu_sense/drivers/platform:acer-wmi/acer-wmi/nitro_sense`

-predator_sense – This directory includes all the features, excluding the custom boot logo functionality. four_zoned_kb – If your keyboard is four-zoned, this directory provides support for it.
+predator_sense – This directory includes all features, excluding the custom boot logo functionality. four_zoned_kb – If your keyboard is four-zoned, this directory provides support for it.
 Unfortunately, there is no support for per-key RGB keyboards.
 Here is how to interact with the Virtual Filesystems (VFS) mounted in this path:

-### **0. Thermal Profiles (Nitro users especially who don't have switch key) 🚀**
+### **0. Thermal Profiles (Especially for Nitro users who don't have switch key) 🚀**

-Some acer nitro laptops don't come up with the thermal profile switch button in this case we manually need to set it:
+Some Acer Nitro laptops don't come up with the thermal profile switch button in this case we manually need to set it:

 To probe the current thermal profile:

 `cat /sys/firmware/acpi/platform_profile`

-To check the supported thermal profile:
+To check the supported thermal profiles:

 `cat /sys/firmware/acpi/platform_profile_choices`